All About Me Bookmark Printable

 What’s Included in the All About Me Bookmark

-On the book review side, kids will fill in:
+On the book review side, children can record:

-- Book Title – The name of a book they’ve recently read
+- Book title – The book they recently finished reading.

-- Sketch of Favorite Scene or Character – A place to draw something memorable from the book
+- Favorite scene or character – A space to draw something memorable from the story.

-- Book Summary – A short description of what the book was about, in their own words
+- Book summary – A short description of what happened in the book.

-On the All About Me side, kids can complete:
+On the All About Me side, kids can share:

 How to Use the Printable Bookmark

-Cut along the dotted line to separate the bookmark from the page.
-Then fold it in half so the book review is on one side and the All About Me section is on the other.
+Cut along the dotted line and fold the bookmark in half so the book review section is on one side and the All About Me activity is on the other.

 Favorite Back to School Read Alouds